bryanhaines/InQuick/CONTRIBUTING.md

 > Unsure where to start?
 You can start by looking through the issues.
 The following links may help you to start: http://makeapullrequest.com/, http://www.firsttimersonly.com/, and [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github).

 >At this point, you're ready to make your changes!
-Feel free to ask for help; everyone is a beginner at first :smile_cat:
+Feel free to ask for help; everyone is a beginner at first.

 >If a maintainer asks you to "rebase" your PR, they're saying that a lot of code has changed, and that you need to update your branch so it's easier to merge.